angular/angular/aio/content/guide/upgrade.md

 in an AngularJS context.
 This could be a completely new component or one that was previously AngularJS but has been rewritten for Angular.

-Say you have a simple Angular component that shows information about a hero:
+Say you have an Angular component that shows information about a hero:

 <code-example path="upgrade-module/src/app/downgrade-static/hero-detail.component.ts" header="hero-detail.component.ts">
 </code-example>